Compare any two graphics cards:

 Intro

-Compare all of that to the Radeon RX 6800 XT, which uses a 7 nm design.
-AMD has set the core speed at 1825 MHz.
-The GDDR6 RAM works at a frequency of 2000 MHz on this specific card.
+Compare all that to the Radeon RX 6800 XT, which uses a 7 nm design.
+AMD has clocked the core frequency at 1825 MHz.
+The GDDR6 memory runs at a speed of 2000 MHz on this specific model.
 It features 4608 SPUs as well as 288 Texture Address Units and 128 Rasterization Operator Units.

 Display Graphs